tcmoorer/CSCI-215/04 - Arrays and Loops/README.md

 The solution is an array!

-An array can hold many values under a single name, and you can access the values by referring to an index number.
+ Arrays help maintain large sets of data under a single variable name to avoid confusion that can occur when using several variables.
+A value in the array can be accessed via it's index number.

 ### Creating an Array